ethantee/Real-Time-Route-Recommendation-System/README.md

 ## Technologies and Tools 🛠️

-- **FreeRTOS**: Utilized for developing the real-time recommendation system.
+**FreeRTOS**: Utilized for developing the real-time route recommendation system.